-- 1. The reference to "3,500,000" in Section 5(a) of the Plan is hereby amended and replaced with "8,000,000". - 2.
-The reference to "3,500,000" in Section 5(c) of the Plan is hereby amended and replaced with "8,000,000". - 3.
+- 1. The reference to "10,750,000" in Section 5(a) of the Plan is hereby amended and replaced with "13,750,000". - 2.
+The reference to "10,750,000" in Section 5(c) of the Plan is hereby amended and replaced with "13,750,000". - 3.
+A new Section 7(f) is added to the Plan, as follows: - f.
+Restriction on Acceleration.
+The Administrator shall not accelerate the vesting or exercisability of all or any portion of an Award, unless (i) explicitly provided under the terms of an Award Agreement, (ii) explicitly provided under the terms of an employment or service agreement with a Participant, or (iii) in connection with a Change in Control or a Participant's death or disability. - 4.
 This Amendment shall be and is hereby incorporated in, and forms a part of, the Plan.
 All other terms and provisions of the Plan shall remain unchanged except as specifically modified by this Amendment.
 The Plan, as amended by this Amendment, is hereby ratified and confirmed.